Gimilov/brain-cache/README.md

 ## Resources ignored

 Due to copyright considerations, many resources are not pushed to this repository but are instead stored on Google Drive.
 These include collections of books, papers, and lecture materials.

+Whenever there's a new resource, the following happens:

+1. A local copy is made and put in respective folder.
+2. The folder goes to Google Drive.